Work permits for au pairs

 - not have any accompanying family members

-- pay a fee in most cases (fees for work permits).
+- pay a fee in most cases (application fees for work permits).

 Requirements for using the e-service

 In order to use the e-service, you need

 - to get an e-mail from your host family with a link that leads you to the e-service

 - copies of the pages in your passport that show personal data, photo, signature, passport number, issuing country, period of validity and if you have permission to live in countries other than your home country